Haz Al-Din: Infrared and online presence

-Al-Din attended Michigan State University, where he engaged with left-wing politics, at one point, joining the Democratic Socialists of America, before becoming involved in Marxist theory.
-Initially influenced by Western Marxism, he later embraced Marxism–Leninism and developed an interest in Chinese political philosophy, particularly Xi Jinping Thought.
+Al-Din first became fascinated with Marxism and left-wing politics when he was 12 years old, and in his freshman year of high school he seriously adopted Marxism as his worldview.
+Initially influenced by Western Marxism and Bordigism, he later embraced Marxism–Leninism and developed an interest in Chinese political philosophy, particularly Xi Jinping Thought.

 In 2020, Al-Din launched Infrared, a YouTube channel and Twitch (later Kick) stream focusing on political analysis, geopolitical debates, and criticism of existing leftist and communist movements from a claimed populist Marxist–Leninist perspective.
-Infrared gained wider attention with the emergence of MAGA Communism, a term first used in 2022 by himself and fellow influencer and political commentator Jackson Hinkle.
+Infrared gained wider attention with the emergence of "MAGA Communism", a term first used in 2022 by Al-Din and fellow influencer and political commentator Jackson Hinkle.

 American Communist Party

-In July 2024, Al-Din, Jackson Hinkle, Christopher Helali, and others founded the American Communist Party (ACP) following an alleged split in the Communist Party USA (CPUSA), in which they accused CPUSA of revisionism for its endorsement of the Democratic Party.
+In July 2024, Al-Din, Jackson Hinkle, Christopher Helali, and others founded the American Communist Party (ACP) following a split in the Communist Party USA (CPUSA), in which they accused CPUSA of revisionism for its endorsement of the Democratic Party in the 2024 election.

 On February 23, 2025, Al-Din, Hinkle, and Helali attended the funeral of Hassan Nasrallah, the third Secretary-General of Hezbollah, as representatives of the ACP.